 This trattoria has a menu unlike any other in the city- pasta-heavy primi (first course) menu complete with a cup of just broth as one primi offerings, simple meat-based mains including this infamous butter chicken which used to appear on old-fashioned trattoria menus several decades ago and has since vanished from menus across town except at here ol’ Sostanza and simple Tuscan sides like beans & greens.
 Plus everyone loves their hand-written menu.

 Even if tortellini are from the Emilia-Romagna, tortellini are commonplace to home meals in Tuscany, especially on Sundays and holiday meals.
-Perhaps my personal expectations of a Tuscan primi list consists mostly of soups, some regional pasta-styles like penne strascicate (pasta “dragged” in meat sauce in the pan) pastas like pappardelle (wide pasta) in a wild hunter meat sugo sauce, timballo, crespelle, gnudi, etc.
+Tuscan primi are usually soups, some regional pasta-styles like penne strascicate (pasta “dragged” in meat sauce in the pan) pastas like pappardelle (wide pasta) in a wild hunter meat sugo sauce, timballo, crespelle, gnudi, etc.

 Also, Sostanza is noteworthy for their offerings like the artichoke tortino and butter chicken which were more prevalent on old-fashioned Florentine trattorias from back in the day (talking 30+ years ago) but now have mostly disappeared.
 The tiny details in preparation are thoughtfully replicated to grandma’s or nonna’s cuisine, down to the baguette/bread roll crostini brushed in broth before having chicken liver pate spread on.
 These details which were trapped in time, mapped on the nostalgic palates of Florentines at nonna’s on Sundays, are now respectfully procured at Sostanza.